DETAILED ACTION

 Referring to claim 1:

-Rothley discloses a system to calculate a carbon footprint for a product life cycle, comprising: a user interface for a user to input information {Rothley [0030][0073]; additional criteria can be input by a user [0030] and an input device 830 to provide a user or another device with means for entering data [0073]};
+Rothley discloses a system comprising a processor and a non-transitory computer-readable medium storing instructions that, when executed by the processor, cause the system to calculate a carbon footprint for a product life cycle representing the flow of materials through a logistic network, comprising: a user interface for a user to input information {Rothley [0030][0073]; additional criteria can be input by a user [0030] and an input device 830 to provide a user or another device with means for entering data [0073]};

 Rothley discloses a system for analyzing distribution options of a product.
 Rothley does not disclose an assistant Al component for an intelligent guide to the user inputting data.

 However, Lu discloses a related system for storing data (abstract).
-Lu discloses an assistant Al component for an intelligent guide to the user inputting data {Lu [0105][0106][0122]; The platform can help understand which data-sharing agreements and services are likely to result in these advertisements and help the consumer change policies and agreements to prevent such advertising [0105] and what impact on an annual carbon footprint the product may have [0106] and AI can evaluate the utility of data and determine likely desirable data based on observations over a large set about what data entity's seem to utilize and request [0122]}.
+Lu discloses an assistant Al component for providing an intelligent guide to the user inputting the information [and caching data] {Lu [0105][0106][0122]; The platform can help understand which data-sharing agreements and services are likely to result in these advertisements and help the consumer change policies and agreements to prevent such advertising [0105] and what impact on an annual carbon footprint the product may have [0106] and AI can evaluate the utility of data and determine likely desirable data based on observations over a large set about what data entity's seem to utilize and request [0122]}.

 It would have been obvious for a person of ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to modify the system disclosed in Rothley to incorporate an AI for guiding user input as taught by Lu because this would provide a manner for determining likely desirable data (Lu [0122]), thus aiding the user by identifying desirable data for input.